Kuril Islands dispute: Interests of both parties

-The meeting between the leaders of two countries that took place on May 5, 2016, in Moscow was expected to make progress in the resolution of a prolonged territorial disputes.
+The meeting between the leaders of two countries that took place on 5 May 2016, in Moscow was expected to make progress toward resolving the prolonged territorial dispute.
 However, Japanese prime minister Shinzo Abe and Russian president Vladimir Putin focused on the "current state and the prospects of development of bilateral cooperation in trade and economy as well as in the humanitarian field".
-Close to the end of May, Sergey Shoygu, the Russian Defence Minister, announced that Russia is ready to protect the islands against foreign air traffic over the islands by positioning defence systems along the main islands.
-Furthermore, on June 8, 2015, there was an order from the Defence Minister to expedite the construction of military facilities on Iturup and Kunashir islands.
+Close to the end of May, Sergey Shoygu, the Russian Defence Minister, announced that Russia is ready to protect the islands against foreign air traffic over the islands by positioning defense systems along the main islands.
+Furthermore, on 8 June 2015, there was an order from the Defence Minister to expedite the construction of military facilities on Iturup and Kunashir islands.
 This news generated a wave of Japanese dissatisfaction.
 Although Japan objected to the actions of Russia, the latter did not show any signs for changing its plans.
-On November 19, 2018, Kremlin spokesman Dmitry Peskov stated that upcoming talks about resolving a dispute with Japan over a group of islands claimed by Tokyo would not necessarily result in Russia relinquishing them.
+On 19 November 2018, Kremlin spokesman Dmitry Peskov stated that upcoming talks about resolving a dispute with Japan over a group of islands claimed by Tokyo would not necessarily result in Russia relinquishing them.